cerner/terra-framework/packages/terra-navigation-layout/docs/README.md

 ### Components

-This package includes a number of React components that can be used together or individually in existing applications or in custom implementations. `react-router` is heavily used; please refer to their documentation for more information regarding their standard routing components: https://reacttraining.com/react-router/
+This package includes a couple of React components that can be used together or individually in existing applications or in custom implementations. `react-router` is heavily used; please refer to their documentation for more information regarding their standard routing components: https://reacttraining.com/react-router/

 #### NavigationLayout